esdrasspessoa/git-digital-course/README.md

 ## Gravando mudanças no repositorio!

-# Salvando modificações no Git
+# Salvando alterações no Git